calcuis/census-smart-contract/README.md

 ```

-The contract has the following properties:
+the contract has the following properties:

 `owner`: the address of the contract owner